ChestMimic/b3d-brick/README.md

 Description
 -----------
-Generates a square object in Blender 3D with random nose applied to vertices Script is provided as-is
+Generates a square object in Blender 3D with variable random nose applied to vertices Script is provided as-is

 Download